magiblot/tvision/README.md

 * `libtvision.a`, which is the Turbo Vision library.
 * The demo applications `hello`, `tvdemo`, `tvedit`, `tvdir`, which were bundled with the original Turbo Vision (although some of them have a few improvements).
 * The demo applications `mmenu` and `palette` from Borland's Technical Support.
-* `tvhc`, the Turbo Vision Help Compiler.
+* `tvhelp`, the Turbo Vision Help Compiler.

-The library can be found in `./build/lib`, and the executables in `./build/bin`.
+The library and executables can be found in `./build`.

 The build requirements are: